Tommyhillphyga/Yoga-Pose-Identification/README.md

 # A Yoga Pose Identification Application
 ### About
-This app uses a YOLOV7 Pose Egit adstimation model and a lightweight weight TENSORFLOW LSTM model to detect human pose key points and classify six different yoga poses.
+This app uses a YOLOV7 Pose estimation model and a lightweight weight TENSORFLOW LSTM model to detect human pose key points and classify six different yoga poses.
 ### run Demo
 - Clone repo
 - install requirements